Rohan-s18/CSDS338_Lab/Week 2/README.md

-# Week 2 Lab (Due: )
+# Week 1 Lab (Due: )
 ## Author: Rohan Singh

-In this weeks lab, we will be looking at flow statements and Arrays in C. You might want to refresh yourself with circular arrays that you learnt in data structures for this weeks lab.
+Hey There!
+Welcome to your first Introduction to Operating Systems lab!

+This week, the lab won't have anything crazy or unusual since it is supposed to be an introduction to C. It contains code for simple print commands and arithmetic operations in C. You can find the file descriptions and lab instructions in this file, as well as a section for how to write/compile/run code in C.

 ## Files
 Here is a description of the files in this week's lab:
-  - **flowstatements.c**: This file will be used to simple flow statements in C.
+  - **helloworld.c**: This file will be used for print statements in C.
-  - **circulararray.c**: This file will be used to demonstrate how arrays work in C by implementing a circular array.
+  - **arithmetic.c**: This file will be used for arithmetic operations in C.

 ## Writing and Compiling code in C
 Here is a brief description on how to write/compile/run the code for your lab: